 If you've spent any time around cats, you will undoubtedly know that no two cats are alike.
 Some will come up to you for scratches as soon as you meet them, while others will refuse to let you touch them, even though you've known each other for years.
 Some will happily lie on your shoulders all day if you put them there, while others couldn't imagine a worse place.
 Some make great friends with other cats, while others go it alone.
 Why is this?

 Cats, like most mammals, are smart creatures.
 We had to spend millions of years living under the reign of the dinosaurs, so a big brain helped us look at the world around us and choose the right thing to do to survive.
 But there are many ways of looking at the world, right?
-All these choices lead to personalities being developed, as different brains began to favor different options.
+All these choices lead to personalities being developed as different brains began to favor different options.

-A 2017 study on 2,802 cats found that there were five main ways cats vary in temperament: Neuroticism, Extraversion, Dominance, Impulsiveness and Agreeableness.
+Aon 2,802 cats found that there were five main ways cats vary in temperament: Neuroticism, Extraversion, Dominance, Impulsiveness and Agreeableness.
 Now, those are a lot of claw-ver words 🙀 but fur-tunately, we have an explanation for each of them:

 Cats who are very neurotic are sensitive, anxious, and on edge most of the time.
 They don't like new faces or anything that is out of the ordinary, and run away as soon as possible.